Cray-HPE/docs-csm/install/deploy_final_ncn.md

     ncn-m002# ssh ncn-m001
     ```

-1. If the pre-NCN deployment password change method was **not** used, then the root password on `ncn-m001` needs to be changed now.
+1. Change the root password on `ncn-m001` if the pre-NCN deployment password change method was not used.

-   Run `passwd` on ncn-m001 and complete the prompts.
+   Run `passwd` on `ncn-m001` and complete the prompts.

     ```bash
     ncn-m001# passwd